What is malocclusion & treatment during childhood

 What is the cause of malocclusion?

 Malocclusion is an alteration of the growth of both jaws (upper and lower) and a non correct occlusion (relationship) between both.
+Also, malocclusions facilitate the development of caries and gum diseases.

 For example, if teeth alignment is incorrect it may prevent a proper function of the masticatory system.
 Overmore, this situation may represent an esthetic problem for the patient, as well as, rarely, speech difficulties.